LOCO Codes: Lexicographically-Ordered Constrained Codes: Density Gains in MR Systems

 \textbf{BCJR detector:} A Bahl Cocke Jelinek Raviv (BCJR) detector \cite{bcjr}, which is based on pattern-dependent noise prediction (PDNP) \cite{pdnp}, is then applied to the received stream to calculate $n_{\textup{ov}}$ likelihood ratios (LRs).
 There is a feedback loop incorporating the detector and the decoders.

 \textbf{Deinterleaver:} It rearranges the LRs of the $w$ bits that were not encoded via the C-LOCO code, i.e., the ones that were originally interleaved.

 \textbf{LOCO decoder:} Initially, this decoder makes a hard decision on the $n_{\textup{ov}} - w$ bits that were encoded via the C-LOCO code using their LRs.
-If the $\mathcal{T}_x$ constraint is violated for a received word, the LOCO decoder tries to fix that by flipping the bit with the closest LR to $1$ (the smallest $\log_e$ LR in magnitude).
+If the $\mathcal{T}_x$ constraint is violated for the received word or the received word is in $\{\bold{0}^m, \bold{1}^m\}$, the LOCO decoder tries to fix that by flipping the bit with the closest LR to $1$ (the smallest $\log_e$ LR in magnitude).
 In other words, the LOCO decoder performs some sort of error correction here.
 Next, it decodes the original $n - w$ parity bits using Algorithm~\ref{alg_dec}.
 Finally, the LOCO decoder sends $n$ LRs to the LDPC decoder; $w$ LRs left as they are, and $n-w$ highly reliable LRs.

-\textbf{LDPC decoder:} This is a fast Fourier transform based $q$-ary sum-product algorithm (FFT-QSPA) LDPC decoder \cite{dec_fft}, with $q$ being set to $2$ here.
+\textbf{LDPC decoder:} This is a fast Fourier transform based $q$-ary~sum-product algorithm (FFT-QSPA) LDPC decoder \cite{dec_fft}, with $q$, the GF order, being set to $2$ here.
 The number of global (detector-decoders) iterations is $10$, and the number of local (LDPC decoder only) iterations is $20$.
 Unless a codeword is reached, the LDPC decoder performs its prescribed number of local iterations for each global iteration.
 At the end of each global iteration, except the last one, the LDPC decoder, sends its updated $n$ LRs in the feedback loop.

 \textbf{LR expander:} The BCJR detector operates on $n_{\textup{ov}}$ symbols.
 Thus, an LR expander is used to expand the LR vector from $n$ to $n_{\textup{ov}}$ via the information it receives from the LOCO and the LDPC decoders.